KSP-KOS/KOS/doc/source/structures/vessels/part.rst

         * - :attr:`FACING`
           - :struct:`Direction`
           - the direction that this part is facing
+        * - :attr:`BOUNDS`
+          - :struct:`Bounds`
+          - Bounding-box information about this part's shape
         * - :attr:`RESOURCES`
           - :struct:`List`
           - list of the :struct:`Resource` in this part